Basic Information Of 'Ama'

 January 21, 2018

-Sometimes, people ask me how long I hold my breath.
+Sometimes, people ask me how long I can hold my breath.

 I think this question indicates people believe Ama have incredible skills of holding their breath as like free-divers.